 Sometimes, advertisers use another tactic that can ultimately damage the business’ reputation.
 They make promises based on facts, but they don’t reveal the details about how you can reach the promised results.
 For instance, you can say that using certain program or webinar can help you make millions, but you don’t mention that you need to possess specific knowledge, qualifications, training and investing in time.
 If the reader has all these details, they probably won’t click the ad.

 Making promises about fast and significant results is another way to ruin your reputation.
 Of course, most buyers will pay more if they can witness results fast, but as you are probably aware, the road to success is not short.

 If you are planning to be successful and you want your business to continue growing, you need to be careful with your marketing claims.
 Honesty is always the BEST policy.
-After all, online users are extemely educated these days and it doesn’t take much for a savvy Internet user to see straight through your thinly veiled, unachievebale claims.
+After all, online users are extremely educated these days and it doesn’t take much for a savvy Internet user to see straight through your thinly veiled, unachievable claims.